GuglioIsStupid/meme-mod/README.md

 Friday Night Funkin' Rewritten is a rewrite of [Friday Night Funkin'](https://ninja-muffin24.itch.io/funkin) built on [LÖVE](https://love2d.org/) for Windows, macOS, Linux, and Web platforms, as well as previously unsupported platforms, like the Nintendo Switch!

+VVV This is all fgake this doesa noit gahppen
 Friday Night Funkin' Rewritten features:
 * A rewritten engine focused on performance and playability
 * Much less memory usage than the original game